-When you find out you are going to have a baby
+When you find out you're going to have a baby.

 Three months before your scheduled deadline

-Actively prep your pup for his future "sibling."
+Actively prep your German Shepherd for his future "sibling."
 It may sound weird, but a doll can help you a lot with preparing a dog for newborns.
 Buy a doll and act like your baby is in front of your German Shepherd.